Zggis/plex-tvtime/jellyfin.md

 Set 'User Filter' if desired.

-Set Item Type to 'Episodes' (Movie support is not available yet due to limitations with the Jellyfin Webhook plugin, see https://github.com/jellyfin/jellyfin-plugin-webhook/issues/323)
+Set Item Type to 'Episodes' (Movie support should also work if the TVDB metadata is set correctly in the title)

 Add the following Template.
 ```agsl